|

 self-knowledge, however, does require a deep faith in God. |

-which pass, in between periods of silence, simply move the communicating
+between periods of silence, simply move the communicating parties from

 human psychological development.
 The human mind can reach only so far in its